Skip to main content Skip to navigation

 Guidelines

 Students are permitted to make an application to take a voluntary year from their studies in order to gain work experience as set out in University Regulation 36.1 (10).
-Any such application must be completed using Student Records OnlineLink opens in a new window which will be considered, if supported by the student’s home department, for approval on behalf of the Senate by the Pro-Vice-Chancellor (Student Experience) and the Academic Registrar.
+Any such application must be completed using Student Records OnlineLink opens in a new window which will be considered, if supported by the student’s home department, for approval on behalf of the Senate by the Director of Student Administrative Services and the Assistant Director of Student Administrative Services.

 1. Eligibility Criteria

-Students who are currently temporarily withdrawn from their course cannot apply to take part in this Scheme whilst they are temporarily withdrawn.
+If you are currently temporarily withdrawn from your course you cannot apply to take part in this Scheme whilst temporarily withdrawn.

 The Scheme is not available to students enrolled on a Degree Apprenticeship.

-Where an application is approved the student will be granted a 12-month suspension from their studies and will retain their student status throughout this duration.
+Where an application is approved you will be granted a 12-month suspension from your studies and will retain your student status throughout this duration.
 In most cases the voluntary year out would occur between the penultimate and final years of study.
-Students must return to the same course as the one they left.
+You must return to the same course as the one you left.
 Only one such year out may be taken by any student.

 2. Objectives of the Scheme